Bioconductor/EuroBioc2017/README.md

-**Reporting** At the end of the SIG session, we ask that each group prepares a short summary of their session, which will be coordinated by a chair (which may or may not be the person that suggested the topic) and a scribe.
+**Reporting** At the end of the SIG session, we ask that each group prepares a short summary of their session, which will be coordinated by a chair (who may or may not be the person that suggested the topic) and a scribe.
 These outputs will be presented and discussed during the conference.